denny/ShinyCMS/docs/Developer-Notes.md

 ----------------

 Please do not hand-edit the ShinyCMS::Schema::Result::* modules.
-They are generated using the utilyt script `bin/dev-tools/regenerate-db-modules`.
+They are generated using the utility script `bin/dev-tools/regenerate-db-modules`.
 If you want to make changes to the database structure, make your changes using the tools supplied by your database provider (e.g. alter tables or insert new tables using the mysql command line interface) and then regenerate the modules